-Charleston Naval Shipyard, also known as Charleston Navy Yard, was a Naval shipyard that focused on building and repairing military vessels throughout all the the U.S. wars.
-The shipyard was conveniently located in Charleston, North Carolina, close to edge of the Cooper River.
-The shipyard had important roles during the wars, particularly World War I and World War II, but despite its significance, asbestos was used excessively for years, resulting in a myriad of workers developing asbestos-related illnesses.
+Charleston Naval Shipyard, also known as Charleston Navy Yard, was conveniently located in Charleston, North Carolina, close to the edge of the Cooper River.
+The shipyard had important roles during the wars, particularly World War I and World War II, but despite its significance, asbestos was used excessively for years, resulting in a number of workers developing asbestos-related illnesses.

 Charleston Naval Shipyard History

-Established in 1901, on 400 acres along the Cooper River, the Charleston Naval Shipyard began its operations by providing primary support and maintenance for numerous types of vessels, including surface ships, submarine tenders, cruisers, destroyers, frigates, and more.
+Established in 1901, the Charleston Naval Shipyard began its operations by providing primary support and maintenance for numerous types of vessels.
+This included surface ships, submarine tenders, cruisers, destroyers, frigates, and more.

 During the wars, two of the largest vessels built at the Charleston Shipyard included the Bryce Canyon (AD-36) and the Tidewater (AD-31).